Jeunese/jeunese.github.io/docs/ux-writing.md

 ## Tooltips

-Tooltips are user-triggered, brief informative messages that appear when the user interacts with a UI element by selecting or hovering over it.
+Tooltips are user-generated, brief informative messages that appear when the user interacts with a UI element by selecting or hovering over it.
 They are used:
 - For preventing drop-off at friction points by reassuring users and alleviating doubt.
 - For additional context or necessary information that's too long to put on the screen.
 - To walk users through a process that has multiple steps.

-Tooltips used in touchscreen devices are called popup tips, following the same guidelines as tooltips, except that they require a specific initiation/termination method.
+Tooltips used in touchscreen devices are called popup tips, following the same guidelines as tooltips, except that they require a specific initiation and exit method.

 ### When to use tooltips